jvican/snailgun/README.md

 1. You need a client that talks the Nailgun protocol but you need to customize it.
 1. You need to communicate with a Nailgun server implemented in another language.
 1. You need to communicate a JVM client with a Nailgun server on the JVM.
-For example, if the server cannot be compiled to native or supports concurrent clients.
+For example, if the server cannot be compiled to native or synchronizes concurrent clients.